czue/django-wedding-website/README.md

 This includes everything we did for our own wedding:

-- A responsive, single-page traditional wedding website
+- A Responsive, Single-page traditional wedding website
-- A complete guest management application
+- A complete Guest Management Application
 - Email framework for sending save the dates
 - Email framework for invitations and built in RSVP system
-- Guest dashboard
+- Guest Dashboard

 More details on these below.